Feyerabend/vm/enkel0/README.md

 The language is called *enkel/0* which is Swedish for "simple/0" in the spirit of PL/0.
 The language inherits and have similarities with PL/0.
-Let's make some preliminary observations of features of *enkel/0*.
+Let's make some preliminary observations of some features from *enkel/0*.

-A program could be written as:
+A simple program could be written as:

 ```
 var x;